aws-amplify/amplify-js/docs/media/quick_start.md

 ### Linking native libraries for React Native

+If you have created your app with `create-react-native-app` in previous steps, you can **skip** this section.

 AWS Amplify provides native libraries for React Native for authentication, specifically for Amazon Cognito sign-in process.
 If you are using `create-react-native-app` or [Expo v25.0.0 or greater](https://blog.expo.io/expo-sdk-v25-0-0-is-now-available-714d10a8c3f7), those libraries are already included in your app.
 Otherwise, you need to [link](https://facebook.github.io/react-native/docs/linking-libraries-ios.html) those libraries to your project.
+{: .callout .callout--info}

 Following example shows how you can link the libraries for a project that is created with `react-native init`: